JahsiasWhite/AudioShape/README.md

 21. Add a cleanup when the app first starts.
 To see if there were any songs that weren't somehow deleted

 999 Easy file/song sharing

-## BUGS

-1. Fixup all of the addEffect, runEffect stuff
-2. Queue display gets out of sync
-3. Cant download two spotify mp4s at the same time... before testing, remove the console logs of "FFmpegProgress" and "Data"
-4. In fullscreen view, the name changes before the song is loaded when using effects

 #### EFFECTS TO ADD